Gaza: “Providing trauma care was a relief - it meant I could do something”

 "Somehow Nasim* survived the explosion.
 Both his legs were broken in the blast.

-When someone has a severe traumatic injury, the first ten minutes are key to saving lives.
+When someone has a severe traumatic injury, the first 10 minutes are key to saving lives.
 In Gaza, as in other contexts with active conflict, MSF teams have set up ‘trauma stabilisation points’ to provide initial care to people whose injuries are so severe there is no time to get them to a hospital.

 The ABCs